abhilash1200/ParkingLotAssignment/README.md

 # ParkingLotAssignment
-## This is the project for Parkig Lot Assignment
+## This is the project for Parking Lot Assignment